Wood Smoke Pollution

-Unfortunately, the toxic gases and fine particles in wood smoke are so small that they can penetrate into homes, even when windows and doors are closed.
+Toxic gases and fine particles in wood smoke are so small that they can get into homes, even if the windows and doors are closed.

 Reducing Wood Smoke Pollution

-If you are a homeowner with a wood heating appliance such as a wood stove or fireplace insert:
+If you have a wood heating appliance, like a wood stove or fireplace insert:

-- Open the damper before opening the stove, to minimize smoke in the home.
+- Open the damper before opening the stove to reduce smoke in your home.

-- Extend your chimney or stack above the roofline of your and neighboring houses.
+- Extend your chimney or stack above the roofline of your house and your neighbor's house.

-- Watch the wind and weather - burn when smoke dispersal is away from buildings.
+- Watch the wind and weather - burn when smoke is carried away from buildings by the wind.